-Creating a buyer persona can lead to knowing an ideal target audience better, and knowing your audience will help determine the type of marketing campaign to utilize.
-This will help develop effective, targeted content that speaks directly to end users and the problems they face.
-Finding a solution to their problems will help create brand loyalty and repeat customers.
+Creating a buyer persona can lead to knowing an ideal target audience better.
+Knowing your audience will help determine the right types of the marketing campaign to utilize.
+This will help develop effective, targeted content that speaks directly to consumers and the problems they face.
+Solving their problems will help create brand loyalty and repeat business.

 Why do I need to create a buyer persona?

 A high-quality marketing campaign has to include a buyer persona because it represents a target audience.
-A buyer’s persona is a fictional person that represents a company’s ideal customers, and researching their wants and needs is critical to a campaign’s effectiveness.
-Once you have a clear picture of who you are trying to reach, it is so much easier to create an effective plan about how, where, and when to reach them.
+A buyer persona is a fictional person that represents a company’s ideal customers, and researching their wants and needs is critical to a campaign’s effectiveness.
+Once you have a clear picture of who you are trying to reach, it is much easier to create an effective plan about how, where, and when to reach them.
 Build your buyer personas at searchhustle.com/make-my-persona/

 Research buyer personas

-In developing a buyer persona, you’re creating a story around the people who are most interested in your product or service.
-In order to be more effective, you must know as much about them as possible, so you can provide personalized service, relevant content, and helpful information.
-Also, find out who is buying from you currently, and that will help determine what type of person is going to buy in the future.
+In developing a buyer persona, you create a story around the people most interested in your product or service.
+To be more effective, you must know as much about them as possible to provide personalized service, relevant content, and helpful information.
+Also, find out who is buying from you currently, which will help determine what type of person will buy in the future.

 Checking in on the competition is also a way to find out who is buying products similar to your own.
-If a competitor is killing it in a certain part of the market, find out what led to their success.
+If a competitor has market share in a certain part of the market, find out what led to its success.

 Don’t forget about your own analytics